citusdata/citus_docs/admin_guide/upgrading_citus.rst

   You should see a "Clusters are compatible" message.
 If you do not, fix any errors before proceeding.
 Please ensure that

-  * :code:`NEW_PG_DATA` contains an empty database initialized by new postgresql version
+  * :code:`NEW_PG_DATA` contains an empty database initialized by new PostgreSQL version
   * The Citus extension **IS NOT** created

 5. Stop the old server.